 - 12 oz prawns or large shrimp (about 20 to 24) cooked and peeled

 - sea salt to taste

-- 3 green onions, sliced
+- 3 medium green onions, sliced

-- 1 tbsp cilantro, roughly chopped
+- 1 tablespoon cilantro, roughly chopped (optional)

-Add the rice and continue stirring while cooking until rice is warm, about 3 minutes.
+- Add the rice and continue stirring while cooking until rice is warm, about 3 minutes.
 Add the cooked shrimp and sausage and cook, stirring until heated through, about 2 minutes.

 - Check the seasoning, adding sea salt if necessary.
 Garnish with green onions (scallions) and/or cilantro and serve immediately.